 Referring to the inset map, 1.3 miles of Bay Trail gaps remain on the northern shoreline as follows beginning in the south and working north:

-The City of Richmond has completed final design for a Class I Bay Trail section east of Goodrick Ave. to connect EBRPD's Dotson Family Marsh staging area with the Class I Bay Trail along the Richmond Parkway.
-Construction will be funded by grants of $976,000 from Contra Costa County Measure J and $130,000 from Association of Bay Area Governments Bay Trail Project.
+The City of Richmond is building a Class I Bay Trail section on the eastern side of Goodrick Ave. to connect the Dotson Family Marsh staging area with the Class I Bay Trail along the Richmond Parkway.
+Construction is funded by grants of $976,000 from Contra Costa County Measure J and $130,000 from Association of Bay Area Governments Bay Trail Project.

-This sets the stage for EBRPD to begin planning to close the gap connecting PPRS with the San Pablo Bay Trail running through the cities of Pinole and Hercules to Lone Tree Point in Rodeo.
+The Bay Trail extends one mile north from Atlas Road and ends at a viewing area.
+EBRPD plans to extend the trail east to connect Point Pinole with the San Pablo Bay Trail running through the cities of Pinole and Hercules to Lone Tree Point in Rodeo.